isomerpages/mlaw-corp/_covid19/02-H-Construction.md

   * 7 days before the date of expiry of the performance bond as extended under the Act.

 *	The above will cease to apply on the earliest of the following events:
-	   * Upon the expiry of the prescribed period (i.e., after 31 December 2021)
+	   * Upon the expiry of the prescribed period (i.e., after 28 February 2022)

     * The withdrawal of your Notification for Relief